-The Chaplaincy concentration prepares students to be chaplains who exert leadership, counsel individuals under stress, and effectively communicate God's truth.
+The Chaplaincy concentration prepares students to be chaplains who exercise leadership, counsel individuals under stress, and effectively communicate God's truth.
 Students take 15 credits of courses that will prepare them for the specialized ministry of serving people in the military, hospitals, emergency response institutions, hospice, correctional facilities, and other organizations in which chaplains minister.
-This concentration supports the Seminary's goals to mature men in servant-leadership among God's people, giving special attention to a biblical philosophy and practice of counseling and administration, as well as to mature men to be Christian communicators to God's people.
+This concentration supports the Division's goals to mature as a servant-leader, employing principles and strategies for effective administration of church ministries and to mature as a biblical counselor, applying scriptural truth to help individuals overcome spiritual problems.